There has been much debate as to whether employers can force employees to receive the COVID-19 vaccine.

 Employers have to be mindful of both their general obligations to employees under their contracts of employment and their specific obligations in relation to data protection.
 A person’s vaccination status is classed as special category data – it is their private health information.
 In order to comply with the data protection requirements, an employer’s use of this data must be fair, relevant and necessary for a specific purpose.

-Employers may be able to justify asking employees to confirm whether or not they have been vaccinated in some circumstances, for example for the purpose of identifying whether the employee is required to self-isolate after coming into contact with a positive case of COVID-19, or where their work means they could post a risk to a clinically vulnerable individual.
-However this information should then only be used as that employee would reasonably expect and should not result in any unfair or unjustified treatment of employees.
+Employers may be able to justify asking employees to confirm whether or not they have been vaccinated in some circumstances.
+However, this information should only be used as that employee would reasonably expect and should not result in any unfair or unjustified treatment of employees.
 This information should be kept secure and should be limited to those that reasonably need to know the information, for example those in HR or the employee’s line manager.

 It is difficult to see a circumstance where an employer could justify sharing a specific individual’s vaccine status with other employees.